eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 Management Level 1 API W3C Working Draft \[Cred_Man\].
 The goal of the Digital Credentials API is to enable user agents (i.e., browsers) to mediate access to, and presentation of attestations.
-Currently, attestation issuance is not in the scope of this API, but future versions [may consider it]( https://github.com/WICG/digital-credentials/issues/167).
+Currently, attestation issuance is not in the scope of this API, but future versions [will consider it]( https://github.com/WICG/digital-credentials/issues/167).
 The Digital Credentials API can be used, for example, by a Relying Party website to request a PID or (Q)EEA stored in a Wallet Unit through the User's browser.
 The browser and the